Site licence SL947 and modifications

 These are the basic outlines of what Mintworth Quays were required to do under the auspices of this licence.
 They also tied in with planning extensions under application BCS1813 and other subsequent planning applications which sort to “reclaim” the former sewage works and Duport’s Tip areas.

 As has been demonstrated in this post, the reality was somewhat different, the problems and time extensions frequent and the “misery” effect on local residents fairly devastating.
 During the period of the works at least some of it was overseen by Alexander Gibb, a consultancy on behalf of The Black Country Development Corporation.
-Their reports make interesting reading.
+Their reports make very interesting reading.